Jan Breydel: Legacy

 Jan Breydel, alongside his ally Pieter de Coninck, has often been portrayed as a patriotic hero in Belgium because of his passion for Flemish identity.
 Thanks to Hendrik Conscience’s book “The Lion of Flanders, or the Battle of the Golden Spurs” (Dutch: De Leeuw van Vlaenderen, of de Slag der Gulden Sporen), his role in the uprising was put under a magnifying glass and he developed into one of the most iconic figures of Flemish lore.

-To this day, the Bruges Matins and the Battle of the Golden Spurs are often referenced to as cornerstones of an emerging Flemish identity in the Middle Ages.
+To this day, the Bruges Matins and the Battle of the Golden Spurs are often referenced to as cornerstones of an emerging Flemish identity in the Middle Ages, while being g part of a widespread movement of revolts, riots, conspiracies and military actions lead by urban butchers across Late Medieval European cities.
 The emerging Flemish movement in the 19th century, of which Hendrik Conscience was one of the leaders, often referred to the Battle of the Golden Spurs as a Flemish victory against a French occupying force.
 Nowadays, especially Flemish nationalist parties (as, for example, Vlaams Belang), aiming for Flemish independence, have taken up this talking point, as it showcases the victory of an oppressed Flemish infantry against a highly superior French foe.
 Belgian historian Henri Pirenne, on the other hand, especially laid emphasis on the social scale of the conflict.
 He is also credited with ensuring the survival of the Dutch language in the northern part of Belgium.
 The statue Jan Breydel shares with Pieter de Coninck has decorated the Market Place in Bruges ever since 1887.